MetaMask/metamask-docs/wallet/how-to/use-sdk/index.md

 You can try the
 [hosted test dapp with the SDK installed](https://c0f4f41c-2f55-4863-921b-sdk-docs.github.io/test-dapp-2/).
-You can also see this
+You can also download the
 [React project example](https://github.com/MetaMask/examples/tree/main/metamask-with/metamask-sdk-create-react-app).
+Install the example using `yarn` and run it using `yarn start`.

-# Mobile browser
+# Mobile

-If a user accesses your web dapp on a mobile browser, the SDK automatically deeplinks to MetaMask Mobile (or if the user doesn't already have it, prompts them to install it).
+When a user accesses your mobile dapp, or web dapp on a mobile browser, the SDK automatically deeplinks to MetaMask Mobile (or if the user doesn't already have it, prompts them to install it).
 Once the user accepts the connection, they're automatically redirected back to your dapp.
 This happens for all actions that need user approval.